ESG Shareholder Engagement and Downside Risk

 56 Pages Posted: 25 Nov 2016 Last revised: 3 Jun 2020

-We examine whether engagement on environmental, social and governance (ESG) issues can benefit shareholders by reducing firms’ downside risk, measured using lower partial moments and value at risk.
+We examine whether engagement on environmental, social and governance (ESG) issues can benefit shareholders by reducing firms’ downside risk, measured using the lower partial moment and value at risk.
 Using a proprietary database, we provide evidence supporting this hypothesis.
 We further find that the measured risk effects vary across engagement success and engagement themes.
-Engagement appears most effective in lowering downside risk when addressing governance or strategy topics and when changes in firms’ social policies are coupled with governance improvements.
-We find corroborating evidence in that successful engagement reduces the firm’s exposure to a downside-risk factor.
+Engagement appears most effective in lowering downside risk when addressing environmental topics (primarily climate change).
+We find corroborating evidence in that successful engagement reduces the firm’s exposure to a downside‐risk factor.

 Keywords: ESG, Shareholder Activism, Downside Risk, Corporate Governance, Climate Change